VHS Revival becomes reacquainted with one of cinema’s most devastating creations.

 First off, we have the iconic monsters of horror’s golden era.
 Frankenstein’s monster was at his most effective as a symbol of the misunderstood, and the scares were largely unwilling, owing to the unfortunate brute’s giant frame and all round clumsiness.
 Nosferatu looked creepy enough, and F.W.
 Murnau’s expressionist vision was startling to say the least, but there is a romanticism to the character and an air of necessity to Count Orlok’s misdeeds.
 Both he and Frankenstein’s monster were tragically poetic.

 So who do we have left?
 Jason Voorhees and Michael Myers?
 Alien Food.
 Chucky?
-I suppose he’s plastic, but that leaves him one acid spray from annihilation.
-And I’ve always imagined that stripped of his dreamworld omnipotence, Fred Krueger would be little more than the word that so frequently rolls off his spiteful tongue: a bitch, and I can easily envisage him running for his life as a colony of aliens bay for his blood.
-Now that would be one f#@ked up pregnancy!
+I suppose he’s plastic, but that leaves him one acid spray from annihilation, and I’ve always imagined that stripped of his dreamworld omnipotence, Fred Krueger would be little more than the word that so frequently rolls off his spiteful tongue: a bitch.
+I can easily envisage him running for his life as a colony of aliens bay for his blood.
+Now that would be one f*cked up pregnancy!

-The original version of the Xenomorph was a visual revelation back in 1979, and while other monsters from that period have dated badly, there was no such worry here, and the creature’s enduring design plays a large part in helping the original movie retain its potency almost four decades after its release.
+The original version of the Xenomorph was a visual revelation back in 1979, and while other monsters from that period have dated badly, there was no such worry here.
+The creature’s enduring design plays a large part in helping Alien retain its potency almost four decades after its release.
 The visual brainchild of Swiss surrealist painter H.R.
 Giger, there is something perversely phallic about the Xenomorph design.
-Not only does it lay vaginal shaped eggs whose face-hugging inhabitants induce pregnancy, its main weapon is basically a penis with teeth, erecting itself for the kill and fatally impaling its victims.
-For women, this is a reminder of some of the scariest steps they ever had to take, while for men, the very thought that something could impregnate them is the creepiest, most intrusive occurrence imaginable, unless of course you’re Arnold Schwarzenegger circa 1995.
+Not only does it lay vaginal-shaped eggs whose face-hugging inhabitants induce pregnancy, its main weapon is basically a penis with teeth, erecting itself for the kill and fatally impaling its victims.
+For women, this is a reminder of some of the most terrifying steps they ever had to take in life, while for men, the very thought that something could impregnate them is the creepiest, most intrusive occurrurance imaginable, unless of course you’re Arnold Schwarzenegger circa 1995.

 When we consider cinema’s most iconic scenes, our first glimpse of a freshly born Xenomorph bursting through the walls of John Hurt’s stomach is up there with the very best of them.
-Ridley Scott’s Alien was such a masterwork of slow-building tension that none of us saw it coming, not even the cast, who were famously kept in the dark to achieve maximum effect.
+Ridley Scott’s space-bound horror was such a masterwork of slow-building tension that none of us saw that moment coming.
+Even the cast were famously kept in the dark for the sake of achieving maximum effect.
 Prior to his death, John Hurt’s Kane falls into a coma while a hugger clings to his face, its tail threatening to strangle him whenever the crew try to intercede.
 When they attempt to remove its tail, they quickly realise that the creature has acid for blood, which immediately threatens to eat through the hull of the ill-fated Nostromo and wipe out the entire crew.

 Asides from the visual design of the Xenomorph, it is its ability to survive which makes it so terrifying.
 This is a creature that proves almost indestructible when opposing the original movie’s cast.
 Not only is it huge and quick and tactically astute, it is equipped with a whole host of organic weapons, and only the vastness of outer space can immobilise it.
 A typical horror movie will present its audience with a seemingly indestructible monster.
 It will then provide us with a hero who will discover that monster’s weakness and ultimately defeat it.
 In Alien, you never get the sense that the Xenomorph can be defeated, and we are saturated by that fear until the movie’s very last moments, which is why it is considered by many to be the most terrifying movie ever put to celluloid.
 Even after Ripley manages to somehow escape its lingering threat, the Xenomorph emerges from the pipes of our heroine’s escape pod, patiently outwitting Ripley as it did the entire crew of the Nostromo.